On Chow groups of toric schemes over a DVR: Toric schemes over

 Now, to $\phi$ we want to associate a $\T_S$-invariant $\Q$-Weil divisor on $\X_{\Pi}$.
 For this, we have to take into account that we have two types of orbits.
 Each vertex $v \in \Pi(0)$ defines a vertical invariant divisor $V(v)$ and every ray $\tau \in \Sigma(1)$ defines a horizontal prime Weil divisor $V(\tau)$. \begin{Def} Let $\phi$ be a rational piecewise affine function on $\Pi$.
 Then one sets

 \end{Def} This is a $\T_S$-invariant $\Q$-Weil divisor on $\X_{\Pi}$.

-One can show that $D_{\phi}$ only depends on $\phi$ and not on a particular choice of defining vectors.

-The following follows from \cite[Theorem 3.6.7 and Proposition 3.6.10]{BPS} \begin{theorem} Let $\Pi$ and $\X_{\Pi}$ as above.
+The following is a reformulation of \cite[Theorem 3.6.7 and Proposition 3.6.10]{BPS} \begin{theorem} Let $\Pi$ and $\X_{\Pi}$ as above.
 The correspondence $\phi \mapsto D_{\phi}$ is an isomorphism between the group of rational piecewise affine functions on $\Pi$ and the group of $\T_S$-invariant $\Q$-Weil divisors on $\X_{\Pi}$.
 Moreover, if $\phi_1$ and $\phi_2$ are two rational piecewise affine functions on $\Pi$ then $D_{\phi_1}$ is rationally equivalent to $D_{\phi_2}$ if and only if $\phi_1- \phi_2$ is affine. \end{theorem}